 The committees of the State Convention shall include a Committee on Credentials; a Committee on Permanent Organization, a Committee on Rules and Resolutions, and such other committees as shall be determined by the State Central Committee.
-There shall be a Platform Committee at each State Convention wherein a candidate for governor shall be nominated.
+There shall be a Committee on Platform at each State Convention wherein a candidate for governor shall be nominated.
 The memberships of each committee shall be elected in accordance with Article I, Section 3.
 The committees shall fulfill the following functions along with any others designated by the State Central Committee:

 - A. Credentials Report on all challenges to delegates in accordance with Article III, Section 10, above. - B. Permanent Organization To nominate the Permanent Chair and Permanent Secretary of the State Convention and to appoint the Sergeants-at-Arms and the Pages of the State Convention. - C. Rules and Resolutions To propose changes deemed necessary in these rules and to propose procedures for the State Convention and such resolutions as shall be deemed necessary or appropriate by the committee. - D. Platform To present to the State Convention a platform and such resolutions deemed appropriate by the committee.
+A draft of the platform shall be prepared by a Preliminary Platform Committee appointed by the Chair of the State Central Committee which Preliminary Platform Committee shall hold public hearings throughout the state and prepare its draft at least two weeks prior to the opening of the State Convention.

-Twenty-Five percent (25%) or more of the members of any committee shall be allowed to make a minority report to the State Convention on any matter decided by the committee.
-The function and term of each committee shall end with adjournment of the State Convention.
+Any member of any committee shall be allowed to make a minority report to the convention on any matter decided by his or her committee.
+The function of each committee shall end with adjournment of the State Convention.